Teenage mental health conditions: assessment and diagnosis

 Interpersonal therapy (IPT) is a type of psychotherapy based on the idea that how people communicate and interact with others can affect their mental health.

-The goal of interpersonal therapy is to help your child understand how his experiences of social interactions and issues – for example, at school or in relationships – are affecting his mental health.
-The therapist will help your child improve his communication skills and manage his emotions.
+The goal of interpersonal therapy is to help your child understand how their experiences of social interactions and issues – for example, at school or in relationships – are affecting their mental health.
+The therapist will help your child improve their communication skills and manage their emotions.

 Some teenage mental health conditions can be treated with medication.
 Medications can help reduce symptoms.